canonical/synapse-operator/docs/explanation/charm-architecture.md

 ### NGINX

 This container is the entry point for all web traffic to the pod (on port `8080`).
-Serves some static files directly and forwards non-static requests to the Synapse container (on port `8008`).
+Serves static files directly and forwards non-static requests to the Synapse container (on port `8008`).

-The reason for that is since NGINX provides cache static content, reverse proxy, and load balance among multiple application servers, as well as other features it can be used in front of Synapse server to significantly reduce server and network load.
+NGINX provides static content cache, reverse proxy, and load balancer among multiple application servers, as well as other features.
+It can be used in front of Synapse server to significantly reduce server and network load.

 The workload that this container is running is defined in the [NGINX ROCK](https://github.com/canonical/synapse-operator/tree/main/nginx_rock/).

 ### Synapse

-Synapse is a Python application run by the script "/start.py".
+Synapse is a Python application run by the `start.py` script.

-Synapse listens by default in a no-TLS port `8008` serving it so NGINX can forward non-static traffic to it.
+Synapse listens to non-TLS port `8008` serving by default.
+NGINX can then forward non-static traffic to it.

 The workload that this container is running is defined in the [Synapse ROCK](https://github.com/canonical/synapse-operator/tree/main/synapse_rock).